 Once I finished the e-mail, I realized that 80% of the dishes in the message aren't even ones that I've featured here before!
 That is now going to change.
-Starting with this ridiculously easy tilapia dish that I make and eat about once a week (sometimes more!).
+Starting with this ridiculously easy fish dish that I make and eat about once a week (sometimes more!).

-There are a lot of things you can do with tilapia, but my favorite is this simple preparation: seasoned generously with lots of good sea salt and freshly cracked pepper, then pan-fried until crisp and golden in a mix of butter and olive oil.
+There are a lot of things you can do with white fish, but my favorite is this simple preparation: seasoned generously with lots of good sea salt and freshly cracked pepper, then pan-fried until crisp and golden in a mix of butter and olive oil.
 I lay this over a big huge pile of lemony-dressed arugula, and proceed to eat every single last little bite.

 It's awesome.
 I promise.